MouadCherrat/Netflix_K-means/README.md

 4. **Dimensionality Reduction**:
    - Apply PCA (Principal Component Analysis) to reduce dimensionality while retaining at least 80% of variance.

-5. **Clustering with Firefly Algorithm**:
+5. **Clustering**:
+   - Perform K-Means clustering to partition data into groups.
-   - Perform clustering using the Firefly Algorithm to find optimal cluster centers.
+   - Use the Firefly Algorithm to refine cluster centers for optimal grouping.
    - Evaluate cluster quality using the Silhouette Score.

 6. **Classification with SVM**: